wathigo/covid-19-stats/README.md

 ## :arrow_forward: Usage

-Ypu will be redirected to `localhost:3000` after starting the development server.
+You will be redirected to `localhost:3000` after starting the development server.
 After this, you will get to the home page of the applications containing unfiltered world covid-19 statists.
 <p align="center">
 <a href="#">